Dolphindalt/Desu-lang/README.md

 ## Building, Compiling, and Running

-Requires a linux operating system, gcc, and make.
+Requires a linux operating system, g++, gcc, and make.

 ```
 make